Monitor-Break/Additions/README.md

 Creates an instance of the script on an empty game object, a path can be specified which will load an object from resources.
 This is intended to be used to load a version of the script with specific values/references.

 ### Time Management
-Control of time scale but with added priority control.
-Essentially an object can be given priority and only they are allowed to alter the time scale until the priority is given up.
+Control of time-scale but with added priority control.
+Essentially a time-scale is passed with a given priority, alongside an object for identification so it can be removed later.
+The time-scale is automatically reset to the default when a scene loads.

 ### ComponentContainer
 Implementaion of nested classes.
 Essentially allows a bunch of small components to be bundled into one file.
 To implement, inherit on container class like you would with a monobehaviour.